danielelder/audit-issues/external-links.md

 External links should contain text informing the user that they be taken to a new browser tab if they click it.

+## WCAG

+This is not a WCAG fail, but consistant navigation it does benefit all users and may prevent frustration for some users.

 ## Audit template text

 **Issue:** External link missing 'opens in a new tab' text